natcap/invest.users-guide/source/en/annual_water_yield.rst

 5. The resulting raster should contain values in the range of 0-100, which represent whole number percentages.
 The model requires that AWC be given as a fraction, so divide the raster calculated in step 4 by 100.
 6. Reproject the AWC fraction layer to have the same projected coordinate system as your other model inputs.
 This raster can now be used as the Available Water Content input to the model.

+Other data sources
+^^^^^^^^^^^^^^^^^^

+In the United States free soil data is available from the U.S. Department of Agriculture's NRCS gSSURGO, SSURGO and gNATSGO databases: https://www.nrcs.usda.gov/wps/portal/nrcs/main/soils/survey/geo/.
+They also provide ArcGIS tools (Soil Data Viewer for SSURGO and Soil Data Development Toolbox for gNATSGO) that help with processing these databases into spatial data that can be used by the model.
+The Soil Data Development Toolbox is easiest to use, and highly recommended if you use ArcGIS and need to process U.S. soil data.

+One final tool of note is SPAW Soil Water Characteristics https://www.ars.usda.gov/research/software/download/?softwareid=492, which helps estimate PAWC when you have soil texture data.
+However, it does not take in spatial data directly.
+At a minimum, you provide values for %sand and %clay and it calculates a value for Available Water.
+If you have additional data on organic matter, gravel, etc those may also be entered to refine the result.
+The Available Water value calculated by the tool will then need to be applied to the spatial soil layer.
+If your soil data is  complex, with many different textures, or combinations of %sand and %clay, then this method will be very tedious and time-consuming.
+But if you have just a few texture values, it can be applied fairly easily.